dmoisset/s5/equipment/armor-upgrades.md

 This device muffles the incidental sounds you make, and sonic attacks lose power in your vicinity.
 You gain sonic resistance and your armor doesn't inflict disadvantage on Dexterity (Stealth) checks.

+#### Spell Reflector

+You can activate the spell reflactor as a reaction when targeted by a spell that targets you as a creature (This doesn't apply to effects that affect you indirectly or an area you are in).
+The spell is reflected on its caster as if the caster had been its target.
+The type of spell reflector determines the highest level of spell slot it can reflect.
+A spell reflector can not be used until the person who used it last takes a long rest.

+A Mk 1 spell reflector can reflect a spell cast using a 4th level slot or slower.

+A Mk 2 spell reflector can reflect a spell cast using a 6th level slot or slower.

 #### Targeting Computer

 This targeting computer helps you compensate for poor visibility conditions.
 In heavily obscured areas you are still aware of